MarinaIvanova-1/CV/README.md

 Postdoctoral Researcher

 My project focused on studying
- - how DNA is packed inside the cells
+ - how DNA is packed inside cells
- - how DNA can be precisely duplicated prior to the cell division
+ - how DNA can be precisely duplicated prior to cell division

 **Birkbeck collge** (June 2017 to September 2020)
 Postdoctoral researcher